-The college has always favoured applied research and engagement in addition to traditional scholarship.
+The School has always favoured applied research and engagement in addition to traditional scholarship.
 The Welsh Government's legislation on children's rights was, for example, partly drafted by our academics.
 Here are some more examples of research impact:

 - The Department of Professional Studies maintains close contacts with the profession in Wales and elsewhere.

 - The Institute for International Shipping and Trade Law is involved in specialised commercial law training for City solicitors and others at home and abroad.
 It also collaborates closely with bodies such as the Law Commission in promoting and guiding reform of commercial law.